EVENT PARTICIPATION CONDITIONS

 - The organising committee retains the right to alter course layout, duration or times as required, due to weather or tide conditions.

 - The organising committee retains the right to abandon the event due to predicted extreme weather conditions.
 Participants will be notified 24 hrs prior to race start if the event is to be cancelled.

 Prior to the event

 Be aware of the event organiser’s policy on registering for the race/event.
 Register well in advance of the event date.
 Never just turn up on the day and expect to register just prior to a race/event start.

-If your situation requires you to cancel, please see our race rules & our refund guidelines within.
+If your situation requires you to cancel, please do so at least a week before the event so the organisers can make the necessary administrative arrangements.
 The particular race/event could be fully committed with a waitlist and another member could miss the opportunity to participate if you opt out at the last minute.

 Be aware of the event schedule pre-race briefings, race start times and safety requirements.
 Also make sure you have the personal items that you require as the race/event could be lengthy and you may not be able to take a break.

 Ensure you have any medications or personal health aids with you, if the duration of the race/event will take an extended length of time.